-The former Creedence Clearwater Revival frontman John Fogerty will be performing in Las Vegas.
-His special show, called 'Peace, Love and Creedence' to the Venetian Theatre in Las Vegas for a series of eight performances, which will begin on the 8th of January and will be concluded on the 23rd of January 2016.
-The performances of John Fogerty Las Vegas are scheduled for January 8, 9, 13, 15, 16, 20 and 23.
-If you are a fan of Fogerty, don't miss the hardest rocking in Las Vegas in 2016.
+The former Creedence Clearwater Revival frontman John Fogerty will be performing in Las Vegas with his acclaimed show John Fogerty: Fortunate Son In Concert.
+He will be performing at Encore Theatre at Wynn Las Vegas for several dates in March and then again in May.
+If you are a fan of Fogerty, don't miss the hardest rocking in Las Vegas in 2017.
 This amazing new performance of John Fogerty will focus on the 60's, especially in 1969, the year when CCR released 3 albums, that managed to change contemporary rock music!

 Fogerty will Rock in Las Vegas